z5labs/bedrock/README.md

 ## Queue

-Provides a runtime implementation for applications which consume events from a queue.
+Provides a runtime implementation for services which consume events from a queue.